 Without the --hard option, only the repo in .git is updated, but the files in the working directory would not have been restored.

-Note: Actually all the commits are still there in the repo, but there are no references to it, so they are effectively gone (and eventually deleted).
+Note: Actually all the commits are still there in the repo, but without references to it, so they are effectively gone (and eventually deleted).

 Reverting changes - Reset, Checkout, and Revert